UI5Lab/UI5Lab-central/README.md

 # What is it

-UI5Lab is a community driven repository for UI5 custom control libraries.
-Your contributions will drive our vision: A place where custom controls, templates, helper classes, and other code artifacts related to UI5 technology can be discovered and shared with the community.
+UI5Lab is a community driven repository for UI5 Custom Control Libraries.
+It's purpose is to make it easy for everyone to share, retrieve and use UI5 Custom Controls.
+Contributions welcome!

 # UI5Lab-central
 This repository contains essential project information and hosts central infrastructure that links together all contributed libraries.
-Have a look at our [documentation](http://ui5lab.io/docs/) to get started.
+Have a look at our [documentation](http://ui5lab.io/docs/) for more details.

 ### Setup